TURKS AND CAICOS ISLANDS

 without distinction of any kind, such as race, national or social origin, political or other opinion, colour, religion, language, creed,

-and for the public interest, to each and all of the following, namely—
+freedoms of others and for the public interest, to each and all of the following, namely—

-(a) life, liberty, security of the person and the protection of the law;
+(a)life, liberty, security of the person and the protection of the law;

-(b) freedom of conscience, of expression and of assembly and association; and
+(b)freedom of conscience, of expression and of assembly and association; and

-(c) protection for his or her private and family life, the privacy of his or her home and other property and from deprivation of property
+(c)protection for his or her private and family life, the privacy of his or her home and other property and from deprivation of property

 save in the public interest and on payment of fair compensation,